 Over 90% of the heat created by humans since the 70s has been absorbed by the oceans, and by 2050 the effects in water will be seen as on land.

 The oceans literally choke on acidification, oxygen loss and plastic pollution.
 The whole marine environment is in serious danger.

 Large marine predators are on the verge of extinction, and about half of the coral reefs is fading away.

-In Southern Italy, from Naples down, or in islands like the Sardinia people will be seriously confronted with sea levels: many of us may no longer recognize the holiday resorts we frequented as children when we were old.
+In Southern Italy, from NAPOLI down, or in islands like the Sardinia people will be seriously confronted with sea levels: many of us may no longer recognize the holiday resorts we frequented as children when we were old.
 The coastal environment will also have its problems, the high temperatures will favor the proliferation of annoying algae.